beatriceliang/CS451/proj4/README.txt

 Step 1: Build rules library with attributes
 Step 2: User Input (Skip for now)
 Step 3: Split building into smaller volumes - roof and rest of building
-     - if it's an outside block, add shpw to the active shape list Shape should have:
+     - if it's an outside block, add shape to the active shape list Shape should have:
      	   - float xyz[3]; //coord of its lower left corner
 	   - float wdh[3]; // width, depth, height of block